rosepetal-ai/node-red-contrib-async-function/README.md

 - **Timeout** – Maximum seconds to wait before killing the worker.
 Default: 30 seconds.

 ### Worker Pool
-- **Min Workers** – How many threads to keep ready at all times.
-Default: 2.
-- **Max Workers** – Maximum threads to spin up when busy.
-Default: 4.
+- **Workers** – Fixed number of worker threads (1-16).
+Each node maintains exactly this many workers.
+Default: 3.
 - **Queue Size** – Messages to queue when all workers are occupied.
 Default: 100.

 ## Typical Flow